Willem van Eijk: Possible victims

-Between his release and his second arrest there were eight prostitutes, and several other young women murdered in and around the area of van Eijk's residence.
-In 1997, van Eijk was a suspect for the murder of Anne de Ruyter de Wildt, and in 2000 for the murder of Marianne Vaatstra; however, DNA tests proved his innocence in these cases.
+Between his release and his second arrest, there were eight prostitutes, and several other young women murdered in and around the area of van Eijk's residence.
+In 1997, van Eijk was a suspect in the murder of Anne de Ruyter de Wildt, and in 2000 for the murder of Marianne Vaatstra; however, DNA tests proved his innocence in these cases.
 Several years later both murderers of the two women were caught.